 - 2 Kiwis, Pureed

-- 3 Tbsp Plain Yogurt
+- 3 tablespoon Plain Yogurt

-- 1 Tbsp Orange juice
+- 1 tablespoon Orange juice

-- 1 Tbsp Almond or Olive Oil
+- 1 tablespoon Almond or Olive Oil

 Peel the skin and puree kiwi.
 Add the remaining ingredients and blend well until smooth and creamy in a blender.
 Spoon a dollop onto your fingertips and apply to the entire face, avoiding the eyes.
 Leave on until dry, then rinse well.
 You'll feel the tiny pureed seeds exfoliating your skin and you may feel a little bit of tingling sensation.
 That means it's working!
 I used olive oil for this mask because I don't have almond oil.
 And I used Greek yogurt instead of plain.
 I tend to make up stuff as I go sometimes.
 I like being inventive. 🙂

-Strut your bright and pretty face and conquer the world! <—Me, telling myself.
+Strut your bright and pretty face and conquer the world! <---Me, telling myself.

 *Refrigerated mask can last up to one week in the fridge.*